Basics of C++

 Output

-To display values in the terminal, we use cout
+To display values in the terminal, we use cout together with << operator.

-To display a newline character, use endl
+To display a newline character, use endl.

 User Input

-is used to output, we use cin
+While cout is used to output, we use cin, together with >> operator, to capture user input.

-input-x.cpp | |
+| input-x.cpp | |

 Comments

-to comment out a single line, everything after //
+In C++ we use // to comment out a single line, everything after // is ignored by the compiler.

 We can use it in end of line